Mohadeseh-Atyabi/Speech-command-classification/README.md

 # Speech-command-recognition
-This project is an implementation of a voice assistant that can recognize and classify the command in a voice using a customized convolutional neural network..
+This project aims to implement a voice assistant to recognize and classify the command into one of the 12 classes.